 Knots have also taken on metaphoric meanings due to their linguistic derivatives: Knot (結 jié) is made up of 絲 (sī) and 吉 (jí), where 絲 (sī) means silk or rope, and 吉 (jí) prosperity, a high social position, long life, luck, wealth, health, and security.

 The character 結 depicts a knot.
 Because of this, it can also symbolize relationships, and it can be extended to connote strength, harmony, and human emotions.
 These connotations are given concrete reflection in a series of Chinese words that contain the character.
 For instance: 結實 (jiēshí) “to bear fruit,” 結交 (jiéjiāo) “to make friends,” 結緣 (jiéyuán) “brought together by fate,” 結婚 (jiéhūn) “to get married,” and 團結 (tuánjié) “to unite.”

-The art evolved from simply functional uses to decorative elements for festivities — as necklaces, hair ornaments, and pendants.
-Certain knots, such as the “Lucky Knot,” were used as amulets to keep bad luck away, to avoid misfortune, and to bring good luck.
+The art of knot tying evolved from simple functional uses to decorative elements for festivities — like necklaces, hair ornaments, and pendants.
+Certain knots, such as the “Lucky Knot,” were used as amulets to keep bad luck away, avoid misfortune, and to bring good luck.

 Authentic Chinese knot tying and its meaning

 Chinese knots are fashioned from a single piece of string at least a yard long (meter), and they are made according to established methods, rules, and sequences.
 The ropes are folded, wrapped, rolled, embroidered, and pulled into fascinating creations.
 Though some knots may appear supremely complicated and highly artistic in pattern and design, all are made according to 20 basic techniques.
 True Chinese knots look the same from the back and front.